DaRealGamerDude/My-Cybersecurity-Journey/writeups/rakshna-recruitment-ctf-2026/README.md

 ### Approach & Analysis

-This task was the hardest for me due to minimal prior experience with cryptography.
+This task was the hardest for me due to minimal prior experience with cryptography and thus I used ChatGPT to help me with this one but instead of blindly copy pasting I instead asked it to provide me witht a step by step guide on how to deal with Cryptography problems, the things to check for, tools to use, etc.. and I think it ended up teaching me a lot more than if I just left it blank or blidnly copy pasted the answer from somewhere.

 What I identified early:
 - The string was clearly **Base64**